mengbinhao/jack-note/docs/english/everyday.md

   > It was on the tip of my tongue / I had it a moment ago / I [totally] lost my train of thoughts
   > What's the best way to put this?
   > Is there a better way to say that?
+  > I got so caught up in what I was saying / I forgot where I was.
+Where was I? 忘记说到哪了
   > So basically, what I'm trying to say is ...
   > Let me put it in this way ...
   > Let me get back to you on that